MirkoRimac/realrpg/README.md

 ## 🌱 About the Project

-It all started as a simple **To-Do list experiment** — just for fun.
+It all started as a simple **To-Do list experiment** just for fun.
 Then came the thought:
 > “What if I made it look more like a game?”

-And then it *escalated* — fast.
+And then it *escalated*, fast.

-Now it’s a full-blown **RPG-style quest tracker** with characters, active quests, a level system, and a retro fantasy UI.
+Now it’s a **RPG-style quest tracker** with characters, active quests, a level system, and a retro fantasy UI.
-It’s still growing, refactoring, and transforming — one quest at a time. ⚔️
+It’s still growing, refactoring, and transforming, one quest at a time. ⚔️

 ---